WomenWhoCode/CProgrammingCurriculum/exercises/organizing_code/fizz_buzz_variations.md

-To practice reusing pieces of code between projects, we will be putting the methods to display 'fizz' and 'buzz' in their own files and reusing them between programs that implement [different variations of Fizz Buzz].
+To practice reusing pieces of code between projects, we will be putting the methods to display 'fizz' and 'buzz' in their own files and reusing them between programs that implement [different variations of Fizz Buzz][fizz-buzz-variations].

 Your program should use the game rules and count through 100 numbers.